David Kass (physician): Major contributions to cardiology

 While the Kass Laboratory was exploring the mechanisms for CRT, he discovered that a relative of nitric oxide (NO), termed nitroxyl (HNO), conferred positive contractile changes differently from NO and could improve the function of the failing heart.
 This led to founding the pharmaceutical company Cardioxyl Inc., which developed room stable HNO donor molecules that were ultimately advanced to Phase II clinical trials.
 The company was acquired by Bristol Meyers Squibb in 2015.

 In the early 2000s, Kass began to incorporate molecular and cellular biology along with traditional bioengineering to better study heart failure mechanisms and novel therapies.
 The lab discovered that inhibiting phosphodiesterase type 5A(PDE5A), which degraded Cyclic guanosine monophosphate(cGMP) and was inhibited by the drug sildenafil (Viagra®), blunted heart contractility from adrenergic stimuli in animal and human hearts, and when chronically administered to animals, it improved their heart function and heart disease in response to pressure-stress.
 Subsequent studies identified various mechanisms underlying this benefit.

 In 2015, the Kass lab found another phosphodiesterase that controls cGMP – PDE9A, showing that it specifically regulated cardiac signaling linked to natriuretic peptides.
 PDE9A was later reported by his laboratory to stimulate fatty acid oxidation and lipolysis in fat and cardiac muscle, and improve disease related to diet-induced obesity and cardiometabolic syndrome.
-Kass's lab linked cGMP regulation to control of the mechanistic target of rapamycin to control abnormal heart growth and protein quality control, and this was later translated to a immune therapy for cancer.
+Kass's lab linked cGMP regulation to control of the mechanistic target of rapamycin to control abnormal heart growth and protein quality control, and this was later translated to an immune therapy for cancer.